master-hax/pixel-backup-gang/README.md

 1. clone this repository
 1. run `make mobile-install`
    * installs the scripts to `/data/local/tmp` by default
-   * if your pixel has termux installed, you can install the scripts to the tmux home directory with `make mobile-install DEVICE_INSTALL_DIRECTORY=/data/data/com.termux/files/home`
+   * if your pixel has Termux installed, you can install the scripts to the tmux home directory with `make mobile-install DEVICE_INSTALL_DIRECTORY=/data/data/com.termux/files/home`
    * if you are running these steps on WSL, you should use the adb executable from windows (which has USB support) with `make mobile-install HOST_ADB_COMMAND=/mnt/c/Users/someone/AppData/Local/Android/Sdk/platform-tools/adb.exe`

 ### via terminal (on the pixel)